-U.S. SARA REPORTING REQUIREMENTS: The components of this product are not subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.
+U.S. SARA Reporting Requirements: The components of this product are not subject to the reporting requirements of Sections 302, 304, and 313 of Title III of the Superfund Amendments and Reauthorization Act.

-U.S. SARA THRESHOLD PLANNING QUANTITY: There are no specific Threshold Planning Quantities for components of this product.
+U.S. SARA Threshold Planning Quantity (TPQ): There are no specific Threshold Planning Quantities for the components of this product.

 The default Federal SDS submission and inventory requirement filing threshold of 10,000 lb (4,540 kg) may apply, per 40 CFR 370.20.

-U.S. SARA HAZARD CATEGORIES (SECTION 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: No; REACTIVE: No; SUDDEN RELEASE: No
+U.S. SARA Hazard Categories (Section 311/312, 40 CFR 370-21): ACUTE: Yes; CHRONIC: Yes; FIRE: No; REACTIVE: No;

+SUDDEN RELEASE: No

-U.S. CERCLA REPORTABLE QUANTITY (RQ): Not applicable.
+U.S. CERCLA Reportable Quantity (RQ): Not applicable.

-U.S. TSCA INVENTORY STATUS: This product is regulated under Food and Drug Administration standards; this product is not subject to requirements under TSCA
+U.S. TSCA Inventory Status: This product is regulated under Food and Drug Administration (FDA) standards; this product is not subject to requirements under TSCA.

-OTHER U.S. FEDERAL REGULATIONS: Under the Hazard Communication Standard (HCS), Section (b)(5)(ii) drugs are subject to labeling requirements by the FDA under the Federal Food, Drug and Cosmetic Act and are exempt from labeling provisions of the HCS; this section of the HCS exempts only labeling requirements and not requirements for a Safety Data Sheet for drugs.
+Other U.S. Federal Regulations: Under the Hazard Communication Standard (HCS), Section (b)(5)(ii) drugs are subject to labeling requirements by the FDA under the Federal Food, Drug and Cosmetic Act and are exempt from labeling provisions of the HCS; this section of the HCS exempts only labeling requirements and not requirements for a Safety Data Sheet for drugs.